Part one: your ‘who’ questions answered

 - a small or medium-sized enterprise (SME), which the HMRC defines as a company with fewer than 500 staff and a turnover of less than €100 million, or gross assets of less than €86 million

-R&D is the development of new products, processes, software or services — or making changes to existing ones.
+R&D is the development of new products, processes, software or services — or making changes to existing ones while making an appreciable advance in science or technology.
 The HMRC’s criteria for claiming is purposefully broad and could be a little as making children’s stickers stickier.

 If you don’t believe you’re eligible, then you could be wrong.
 If you do think that you’re eligible, then you’re probably right.

 But don’t just take our word for it.
 Get in touch, and we’ll find out for sure.

 Read what our clients have to say about us